LaunchCodeEducation/java-web-development/docs/_sources/chapters/classes/studio.rst.txt

 facilitate this behavior and represent the various components of the menu.
 After talking to the owner, you have these details:

--  The menu consists of several menu items
+1. The menu consists of several menu items
--  Each menu item has a price, description, and category (appetizer, main course, or dessert)
+2. Each menu item has a price, description, and category (appetizer, main course, or dessert)
--  It should be possible to display whether a menu item is new or not
+3. It should be possible to display whether a menu item is new or not
--  The app should know when the menu was last updated, so visitors can see that the restaurant is constantly changing and adding exciting new items
+4. The app should know when the menu was last updated, so visitors can see that the restaurant is constantly changing and adding exciting new items

-Starting with pen and paper (or your favorite notes application on your laptop), begin to sketch out the design for two classes, ``Menu`` and ``MenuItem``.
-List the fields that each should have, along with the data type and access level of each.
-Also consider what constructors your class might need, and whether any field should be static or final.
+Starting with pen and paper (or your favorite notes application on your laptop), sketch out the design for two classes, ``Menu`` and ``MenuItem``.
+List the fields that each should have, along with the data type and access level for each.
+Also consider what constructors the classes might need.

 .. note::